MicrosoftDocs/ATADocs/ATPDocs/alerts-overview.md

 ---
-title: Microsoft Defender for Identity security alert guide
+title: Security alerts
 description: This article provides a list of the security alerts issued by Microsoft Defender for Identity. ms.date: 01/18/2023 ms.topic: conceptual
 ---

-# Microsoft Defender for Identity Security Alerts
+# Security alerts in Microsoft Defender for Identity

 > [!NOTE]
 > The experience described in this page can be accessed at <https://security.microsoft.com> as part of Microsoft 365 Defender.